Portrait Martin Mitterrutzner

 General Management

-As a Lied singer, the tenor works regularly with pianist Gerold Huber, with whom he has appeared at the Frankfurt Opera, the Cologne Philharmonic, the Heidelberger Frühling, or regularly at London's Wigmore Hall and the Schubertiade Schwarzenberg.
-In 2021, he formed a lied duo with the renowned classical guitarist Martin Wesely and together they released a new recording of Schubert's Schöne Müllerin.
-Martin Mitterrutzner can be heard on various other recordings: In 2015, for example, Decca released the award-winning new recording of Vinci's opera Catone in Utica conducted by Riccardo Minasi.
+On the Lied podium, the tenor works regularly with pianist Gerold Huber, with whom he has appeared at the Frankfurt Opera, the Cologne Philharmonic, the Heidelberger Frühling, or regularly at London's Wigmore Hall and the Schubertiade Schwarzenberg.
+In 2021 he formed a song duo with the renowned classical guitarist Martin Wesely - the joint recording of Schubert's Schöner Müllerin is evidence of a close partnership.

 Info & Tickets